 How to Keep Your Deer Here and Up Your Game

-This article shares some time tested information mixed with some common farm knowledge, and a few myth busters are sprinkled in.
-It is a long read, but almost anyone can pick up some useful ideas or derive concepts for their wildlife herd.
+This article shares some time-tested information and common farm knowledge, and a few myth-busters are sprinkled in.
+It is a long read, but almost anyone can pick up useful ideas or derive concepts for their wildlife herd.

-You don't need a lot of land for whitetail management.
-Anyone can have a hand in it, the mindset being, managing any whitetails that visit the kind of property you own.
+You don't need much land for whitetail management.
+Anyone can have a hand in it, the mindset being managing any whitetails that visit the kind of property you own.
 This means that everyone's needs will be different.
-Whether you have two deer or two hundred, there are a few simple things to keep in mind.
+There are a few simple things to remember, whether you have two deer or two hundred.

 Always respect and follow the laws.
 Buy tags and permits even if you hunt secret private land.
-The money from these programs helps keep public areas open to give everyone opportunities to pursue wild game.
+The money from these programs helps keep public areas open, allowing everyone to pursue wild game.
 The more public land there is, the less encroachment you get on private property.

 Taxidermists require legal tags to mount your trophy, and nothing is more satisfying than telling your trophy story, knowing you did everything above the board.
 Homesteaders sleep well at night, knowing they have a pile of tags to cover their red-meat possession and inland ivory if the game warden should ever show up asking questions.

 Owning goats will teach you a gold mine of information about how foraging ruminants act, mate, and eat.
 Knowing how to care for their digestive systems helps them feel good when they are on your property, so they tend to return.
 Food plots provide forage and cover for all deer, especially fawns, and the big boys tend to hang out where the ladies are, but food plots are not necessary.